2. Measurements and Calculations for Conversions to Vertical Lift

 5.28.
 Vise grip the top part of the spring anchor bracket, preventing the shaft from exiting the bracket.

 5.29.
 Insert the right end of the shaft into the right end bearing plate.

 5.30.
-At point you need to center the shaft.
-If there is not enough room on one side having only an inch of shaft stick out of the bearing is fine.
-In this application the shaft sticks out four inches on each side.
+At this point, you need to center the shaft.
+If there is not enough room on one side, having only an inch of shaft stick out of the bearing is fine.
+In this application, the shaft sticks out four inches on each side.
 Measure from the outside of the right end bearing plate to the end of the shaft.

 5.31.
 Measure from the outside of the left end bearing plate to the end of the shaft and slide the shaft as needed to center it.

 5.32.
 Remove the vise grip, keeping the other hand on the shaft.